-2.2 SAFETY PILOTS
+SAFETY PILOTS

-The competitor will be the sole occupant of the aircraft during competition flights except in Primary through Intermediate power categories and all glider categories, wherein "safety pilots" are authorized as passengers.
+The competitor will be the sole occupant of the aircraft during competition flights except in Primary through Intermediate power categories and all glider categories, wherein "safety pilots" are authorized.
+The Safety Pilot must have aerobatic competition experience and, if flying with a competitor who does not possess a valid FAA medical, or equivalent (See 2.1), must hold all certificates and endorsements to qualify as PIC in the competitor's make and model aircraft.
 The competitor has the sole responsibility for determining the qualifications of an individual to act as a Safety Pilot in the competitor's make and model aircraft.